yshirai999/Robust-Option-Trading-Strategy/readme.md

 ## How to use the repo

+- The conda environment is saved in the folder maximin2, but no dsp and cvxpy are the only libraries needed apart from the usual ones
 - The data folder contains quantized bilateral gamma parameters, used as input to determine the set $\mathcal{M}$
 - The MATLAB folder contains a matlab m file, which solves the problem considered by running a python script which calls dsp
 - Supported python version is v3.10.14